Amyloidosis is a diverse group of diseases that can be seen in many different animals.

 It is thought that disease results from the combination of an abnormal gene (causing an abnormal structure of the SAA protein), and also infectious or environmental factors that cause systemic inflammation and so increase the production of this protein in affected cats.

-The genetic basis and mode of inheritance of these disorders is not yet clear.
+The genetic basis and mode of inheritance of these disorders are not yet clear.